214370/esp32_examples/24aa01h_eeprom_example.c/README.md

 Connect 24AA01H chip to individual GPIOs:

-  * Channel 0 - GPIO18
-  * Channel 1 - GPIO19
-  * Channel 2 - GPIO4
+  * SDA - GPIO21
-  * Channel 3 - GPIO5
+  * SCL - GPIO22

+The I2C lines should have a pull-up resistors (1k - 10k).